 - Use images in your XML sitemaps

 In all this, it really helps to add text with that photo.
+Search engines can ‘read’ an image, but they use the context you provide to really make sense of it.
 The article mainly mentions images to make text richer, but it works the other way around as well.
 If you want to rank your image, you need to add relevant text.

 Photo galleries and SEO

 Well, this is a great reason to add text!
 You have probably spent the day with these guys, tested a number of lenses, tried to play with white balance and perhaps even some ISO values.
 You have created great stills from dynamic poses.
-Changed Motion blur and shutter speed during the day (and that is where my photography knowledge ends).
-There is a story in this and that story shows your knowledge.
+Changed motion blur and shutter speed during the day (and that is where my photography knowledge ends).
+There is a story in this and that story shows your knowledge, so go write that blog post!
 It could show your passion for this niche of sports photography.
 It will tell the visitor in words that if they want great photos like that, they should contact you.
 The gallery page could already have a call-to-action for that reason.

 In short: If you have created a gallery, write about it.